Vaudeville: Vaudeville's cultural influence and legacy

+Vaudeville terminology in culture

+References to vaudeville and the use of its distinctive argot continue throughout North American popular culture.
+The term "peanut gallery", referring to the cheapest and ostensibly rowdiest seats in the theater, the occupants of which were often known to heckle the performers, led to the coining of phrases such as "no comments from the peanut gallery", "quiet in the peanut gallery", or "throwing peanuts from the gallery" to refer to people who give unwanted criticism or mockery.
+In 1943, the Howdy Doody children's radio show adopted the name for its live audience of children.

+"Peanut gallery" may have been the source of the name for Charles Schulz's comic strip, Peanuts, a name chosen by United Features Syndicate (UFS) as a solution to a trademark issue, but against the wishes of Schulz, who bitterly resented and never understood the name.
+Schulz had wanted to keep the name of his previous strip, Li'l Folks.
+However, UFS pointed out that the name was too similar to other strips such as Little Folks and Li'l Abner.
+Thus, Peanuts was chosen.
+A similar term was introduced to Brazilian football by coach Luiz Felipe Scolari.
+He called Palmeiras' complaining audience that sat in the closest seats "peanut gang" (Turma do Amendoim).
+C. J. Dennis's poem "The Play" from Songs of a Sentimental Bloke, recapitulating the suicide scene from Romeo and Juliet, ends bathetically with "'Peanuts or lollies!' sez a boy upstairs."

 Archives

 The records of the Tivoli Theatre are housed at the State Library of Victoria, Melbourne, Australia, with additional personal papers of vaudevillian performers from the Tivoli Theatre, including extensive costume and set design holdings, held by the Performing Arts Collection, Arts Centre Melbourne.

 The American Vaudeville Museum, one of the largest collections of vaudeville memorabilia, is located at the University of Arizona.

 The Elgin and Winter Garden Theatres in Toronto houses the world's largest collection of vaudeville props and scenery.

 The Benjamin Franklin Keith and Edward F. Albee Collection housed at the University of Iowa includes a large collection of managers' report books recording and commenting on the lineup and quality of the acts each night.